 What courses can be contracted to count towards Honors Program requirements?

 - Upper level non-Honors courses (numbered 2000 to 4999)

 - Graduate courses (5000 or higher) or undergraduate courses cross-listed with graduate courses

 Two other conditions must be met for a course to be contracted for Honors credit:

 - Courses cannot have Honors equivalents offered in the same semester (e.g. A student cannot contract Physics 2021 in a semester where Physics 2921 is offered)

 - Courses must be 3 or more credits

 What must be done to successfully contract a course?

-For upper level non-Honors courses (numbered 3000 to 4999): The student and professor must agree on an extra component in addition to the standard course requirements.
-This can be an extra research paper, project, literature review, experience that qualitatively enhances the course for the student.
-The above list is by no means exhaustive—a different kind of project can be determined at the professor’s discretion.
+For contracts in upper level non-Honors courses (numbered 2000 to 4999): The student and professor must agree on an extra Honors component in addition to the standard course requirements.
+This can be an extra research paper, project, literature review, presentation or any experience that qualitatively enhances the course for the student.
+This list is by no means exhaustive—the Honors-qualifying project is an agreement between the professor and the student.
+Because this project is not part of the grading rubric for the students taking the course, it should not be factored into the course grade.
+For it to count for Honors course contract credit, however, the quality of the project and final grade must be worth a B+ or better.
 Click here for some examples of past successful projects.

 For independent studies: As long as the independent study is not required for a student's major requirements, then no extra component needs to be added to make it count towards Honors requirements, however a contract proposal form must be submitted to the Honors office in order for the Honors staff to know that the student wishes the course to count towards their Honors Program requirements.